 We maintain a defined contribution employee retirement plan for our employees.
 Our 401(k) plan is intended to qualify as a tax-qualified plan under Section 401 of the Internal Revenue Code so that contributions to our 401(k) plan, and income earned on such contributions, are not taxable to participants until withdrawn or distributed from the 401(k) plan.
-Our 401(k) plan provides that each participant may contribute a portion of his or her pre-tax compensation, up to a statutory limit, which was \$17,500 for 2014 and is \$18,000 for 2015.
-Participants who are at least 50 years old can also make "catch-up" contributions, which for 2014 and 2015 can be up to an additional \$5,500 and \$6,000, respectively, above the statutory limit.
+Our 401(k) plan provides that each participant may contribute a portion of his or her pre-tax compensation, up to a statutory limit, which was \$18,000 for 2015 and remains at that level in 2016.
+Participants who are at least 50 years old can also make "catch-up" contributions, which for 2015 and 2016 can be up to an additional \$6,000.
 Under our 401(k) plan, each employee is fully vested in his or her deferred salary contributions.
 Employee contributions are held and invested by the plan's trustee, subject to participants' ability to give investment directions by following specified procedures.
 We do not currently make discretionary contributions or matching contributions to our 401(k) plan.